TobinWebDesign/Interactive-Frontend-Development-Milestone-Project/README.md

 <h2>Acknowledgements</h2>

-<P>My mentor Antony Ngene also helped me out with UX improvements, duplicate code issues, loading lag on Maps API.
+<P>My mentor Anthony Ngene also helped me out with UX improvements, duplicate code issues, loading lag on Maps API.
 Most importantly Anthony guided me through how to make the markers load when the page loaded.
 Design inspiration came from Airbnb, Booking.com and other tourism websites. </P>